 2. “Me” Time

-Meditation improves self-awareness and concentration, reduces stress, increases acceptance and happiness and even slows aging.
-Sit and pray, do yoga or just read a book, whatever that make you feel at peace with yourself.
+Meditation improves self-awareness and concentration, reduces stress, increases acceptance and happiness, and even slows aging.
+Sit and pray, do yoga, or just read a book, whatever that makes you feel at peace with yourself.

 If you schedule it for a later part of the day, it probably isn’t going to happen – so best to get it done and over with as early as possible.

-Exercise releases endorphins which can decrease stress, thus allowing you to to start your day rejuvenated, energetic, and with a clear mind.
+Exercise releases endorphins which can decrease stress, thus allowing you to start your day rejuvenated, energetic, and with a clear mind.
 Yoga is great for an early morning workout.
-You can keep it as simple as a walk or if you feel up to it – go in for the high intensity workouts.
+You can keep it as simple as a walk or if you feel up to it – go in for the high-intensity workouts.

 4. Have a Healthy Breakfast

 You already know that breakfast is considered the most important meal of the day.
 Not only does it give you the energy to start a new day, but breakfast is linked to many health benefits, including weight control and improved performance.